In Between (Beartooth song): Critical reception

-Ultimate Guitar stated, "the ambiguous uplifter 'In Between' come off as formulaic in the lyrical aspect as they do in the sound aspect."
+A staff writer for Ultimate Guitar said the song was an "ambiguous uplifter" and stated it came "off as formulaic in the lyrical aspect as they do in the sound aspect."
 Justin Mabee of HM described track as one of the more "poppier cuts" from Disgusting.

 Chart performance

 "In Between" debuted at number 38 on the US Mainstream Rock chart on the week of June 6, 2015.
 The song peaked at number 20 and lasted 20 weeks on the chart.
 The song was certified platinum in the US in September 2024, by the Recording Industry Association of America.
 It was also certified gold in Canada by Music Canada in October 2022.

 Music video

 The music video for "In Between" premiered on April 7, 2015, and was directed by Drew Russ.
 The video showcases Caleb Shomo alone in a secluded room and the band performing in the mountains.
 As the video progresses, Shomo is struggling and delves deeper into his own head before his bandmates arrive.